Zobie1776/SolvraScript/README.md

 Opt into AI model collaboration

-Work together on code, designs, and simulations with NovaAI instances across the network
+Work together on code, designs, and simulations with SolvraAI instances across the network

 Set personal encryption and permissions to protect private data